$0.00 donated in past month

 Santa Cruz Vigil for Iraq and Iraqis

-"We are sick and tired of violence being thought of as a way to prevent violence," Marjorie Langdon said at the vigil.
+"We are sick and tired of violence being thought of as a way to prevent violence," a UCSC student said at the vigil.

 "We want the government to know that we don't support military intervention, and that if we think about the Iraqi civil society and what they want, and the ones who are ultimately dying, the innocent people who don't want any of this war, who don't want the U.S. to intervene, then we can start to understand there are other solutions."